annk1995/p-locker/README.md

 Generate random passwords	ga	return generated password Log Out	lg	Log Out was successful .......
 Exit	ex	Bye, your credentials are protected! .......

+Set up and installation

+Clone the repository content to your machine.
+Run ./run.py on your terminal.